gpid007/showcase/README.md

 ### Bonus Tasks (optional)
 - use ansible to configure the firewall on the remote server to allow inbound connections on postgres port
 - use ansible to configure a scheduled backup (dump) of the postgresql server

+### @3.
+ANSIBLE IMPLEMENTATION
+Provided ansible playbook is quite lean.
+It is based on the assumption of having to manage one just one Ubuntu server.
+This is directly derived from aforementioned requirement specification.
+_"[C]onfigure a remote ubuntu server."_ (Singular)

+The playbook runs aforementioned _tasks_ on the Ubuntu host sequentially:
+1. Install postgres
+2. Ensure postgres is up (state=started)
+3. Find the `postgresql.conf` file
+4. Add `10.231.0.0/16` to `liten_addresses`
+5. Disable SSH login via password
+6. Reload the SSH deamon
+7. Allow incoming traffic on port `5432` via firewall
+8. Create a cronjob for user `postgres` to run automated backups via `pg_dump`

+The script should be invoked using the target-host's IP-address:
+`ansible-playbook -i TA.RG.ET.IP, postgres-play.yml`